 If you have worked as a sandblaster, or have used silica sand as an abrasive in the course of your occupation, you may be at risk for developing silicosis.
 It is very important to monitor your health and tell your doctor about any symptoms that may indicate a lung condition or disease.

-If you have worked in sandblasting, or in the maritime or construction industries, you may have already received a diagnosis of silicosis and are currently experiencing the impact of the disease.
+If you have worked in sandblasting, or in the maritime or construction industries, you may have already have a diagnosis of silicosis.
+Furthermore, you may be currently experiencing the impact of the disease.
 If so, the silicosis lawyer at AkinMears, L.L.P. wants to speak with you.
-You may have a silicosis claim and could be entitled to compensation.
-Call us today to schedule a free consultation, 844-716-1676.
+You may have a silicosis claim and could qualify for compensation.
+Call us today to schedule a free consultation at 855-489-7853.